-Any time pain arises, you should take note of when it occurs and monitor for any other accompanying symptoms, like whether it radiates to other areas, or whether it worsens or becomes better with anything.
+Any time pain arises, you should take note of when it starts and monitor for any other symptoms, like whether it radiates to other areas, or whether it worsens or becomes better with anything.
 This information can be helpful for a doctor to confirm a diagnosis for your pain and to initiate appropriate interventions.

 What causes right abdominal pain?